Chart Color Schemes

 Boonah has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Boonah's population is estimated at around 2,839 as of Feb 2026.
-This reflects an increase of 282 people (11.0%) since the 2021 Census, which reported a population of 2,557 people.
-The change is inferred from the resident population of 2,704, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 76 validated new addresses since the Census date.
-This level of population equates to a density ratio of 255 persons per square kilometer, providing significant space per person and potential room for further development.
-Boonah's 11.0% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 65.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Based on ABS population updates and AreaSearch validations, the suburb of Boonah's population was estimated at around 2,726 as of May 2026.
+This reflects an increase of 169 people from the 2021 Census figure of 2,557, indicating a growth rate of 6.6%.
+The change is inferred from AreaSearch's estimate of 2,694 residents following examination of ABS's latest ERP data release in June 2025 and an additional 76 validated new addresses since the Census date.
+This population density equates to 245 persons per square kilometer.
+Boonah's growth rate of 6.6% since the census is within 2.7 percentage points of the national average (9.3%).
+Population growth was primarily driven by interstate migration, contributing approximately 65.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population